RickyNotaro/RickyNotaro/README.md

 ## 🔭 What I'm working on

 Designing and operating high-throughput streaming pipelines using **Confluent Kafka** and **Microsoft SQL Server** in a Financial Crime context.
 Currently exploring **Snowflake** for cloud-scale analytics.
+I'm currently also working on [LePrixDuGaz.ca](https://leprixdugaz.ca/), a Quebec gaz tracking and analytic platform and an android app related to [Communauto](https://communauto.com/).

 ## 🌱 What I'm learning